jstogether/jstogether/README.md

 - [mongodb](https://www.mongodb.org/downloads)
 - A c++ compiler, such as [visual studio](https://www.visualstudio.com/)

-Be sure to check "Add to system path" when installing Python.

 And these for deployment:

 - [heroku](https://heroku.com)

+# Setup Environment

+Be sure to check "Add to system path" when installing Python.

+In order for github authentication to work, you'll need to create 2 environment variables:

+- GITHUB_CLIENT_ID: xxx
+- GITHUB_CLIENT_SECRET: xxx

+Admins have these values.

 Clone the repository:

 `git clone git@github.com:jstogether/jstogether.git`

-Currently we have 2 branches: `master` and `react`.
-To develop with the react branch:

-`git checkout react`

 Install the NPM dependencies.
 This will also execute an NPM postinstall script (found in [`package.json`](https://github.com/jstogether/jstogether/blob/react/package.json)), which will compile/build the project source and bundle into `/public/bundle.js` and `/public/css/main.css` using gulp tasks `browserify` and `sass`.